The day you became twice as productive.

 - Task 5: Schedule appointments

-Here are the list of attributes I think a VA will need for the tasks listed above:
+Here are the list of attributes I think a VA will need:

 - Must have: Excellent communication skills, excellent written skills, reliable, average logical skills, quick learner.